Decision Making Authority

 A “Do Not Resuscitate” (DNR) order is a doctor’s order saying that the medical or emergency response system (EMS) will not take action to revive you if your heart or breathing stops.
 They will make you comfortable and honor your wish not to be resuscitated.
 The result of this non-action is that the patient begins the final stages of the dying process.

 Hospice care focuses on providing compassionate care to people in the last phases of incurable disease so they may live as fully and comfortably as possible.
 The philosophy of A program that provides palliative and supportive care for terminally ill patients and their families.
 The whole family is considered the unit of care and care extends through their period of mourning.
 More is to accept death as the final stage of life.
 Hospice does not hasten death or postpone death but treats the person and symptoms of the disease rather than treating the disease itself.
-Hospice care is also family-centered, including both the patient and The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
-More in making decisions.
+Hospice care is also family-centered, including both the patient and family in making decisions.

 Palliative care is care given to improve patients’ quality of life who have a serious or life-threatening disease.
 It addresses the whole person, not just the condition, and involves a comprehensive approach to managing the individual’s well-being.
 Treatment refers to the handling, usage, techniques, or actions customarily applied to a situation.
 More consists of addressing the individual’s psychological, social, and spiritual issues in determining the best approach to finding solutions to comfort care, supportive care, and symptom management.